Saveeza/green-transport-gap-policy-data-analysis-germany/README.md

 ---

+## 📚 How to Cite

+Aziz, S. (2025). *Saveeza/green-transport-gap-policy-data-analysis-germany: Initial Zenodo Release — Green Transport Gap & Policy Analysis (Germany) (v1.0)*.
+Zenodo. https://doi.org/10.5281/zenodo.16148968

+---

 ## 🚧 Project Status
 ## ✅ Project Status
 ✅ Repo created & structured
 ✅ Data, visuals, notebook & references completed
 ✅ Article PDF uploaded: `germany_green_transport_gap.pdf`
 ✅ Final README & documentation done

+---

+## 👤 About the Author

+**Saveeza Aziz** is a data analyst with a focus on sustainable finance and applied policy evaluation.
+Her work combines technical expertise in ESG scoring, EU Taxonomy alignment, and investment modeling to support real-world financial decisions.
+She has contributed to projects on the real estate market in Luxembourg, the green transport transition in Germany, and the credibility challenge of transition bonds held by Dutch pension funds.
+Her approach bridges regulatory frameworks and market performance through data-driven insights that are both practical and impact-focused — especially in areas like green finance accountability, disclosure enforcement, and policy-aligned investment strategies.

 ---